 Can sleep reduce acne?
+Can you really sleep your way to clearer skin?
 We all know that getting a good night’s sleep means we’re much more likely to feel refreshed and energised with a sense of well-being in the morning.
 The fact that all mammals sleep suggests that sleep has a definite purpose.
 It is critical for us to function both biologically and physiologically.

 There are no rules about how much sleep is necessary but on average adults sleep about seven and a half hours each night.
 Children sleep more than adults – as much as 14-18 hours soon after birth, reducing to adult levels by their early teens.

 But did you know there’s a direct link between the quality of your sleep, the way you sleep and acne breakouts?
-Getting a good nights sleep can be considered an effective acne treatment as well as offering some anti-ageing benefits.
+Getting a good nights sleep can definitely be considered an effective form of acne treatment as well as offering some beneficial anti-ageing benefits.

 What causes acne?

-It’s thought that being deprived of sleep is one of the three main acne triggers together with sweating and stress.
+Together with sweating and stress, it’s thought that being deprived of sleep is one of the three main acne triggers.

 Studies into acne severity and sleep quality conclude that sleep plays a major role in restoring the function of our immune system.
-Changes in our immune response triggered by sleep deprivation can affect collagen production – which in turn can have a negative effect on skin health.
+Changes in our immune response triggered by sleep deprivation can affect collagen production – and this in turn can have a negative effect on our skin health.

 Poor sleep, or lack of sleep, can have a number of causes.
 The most common is worry, preventing you from going to sleep or getting back to sleep after waking during the night.